adaptlearning/adapt-contrib-hotgraphic/README.md

 If enabled, on mobile, the text area drops below the image instead of being behind the strapline button.
 When using `_isStackedOnMobile: true` or `_isNarrativeOnMobile: false`, this attribute will be ignored.
 The default value is `false`

 ### \_isStackedOnMobile (boolean):
 If enabled, on mobile, text and images will be stacked vertically.
 No interaction will be required to view all items as the user will simply scroll down. `_isNarrativeOnMobile` must be set to `true`.
-When disabled, the strapline mobile layout will be used.
 The default value is `false`

 ### \_useNumberedPins (boolean):
 If set to `true`, the pin icons will be replaced with the item number.
 Useful if you want pins to be visited in a set order or show steps in a process.
 The default is `false`.